Loyalsoldier/geoip/README.md

   - clashRuleSet (Convert data to ipcidr type of Clash RuleSet)
   - surgeRuleSet (Convert data to Surge RuleSet)
   - text (Convert data to plaintext CIDR format)
+  - stdout (Convert data to plaintext CIDR format and output to standard output)
 ```

 ## License